You Learn: Critical reception

-"You Learn" got positive reviews from music critics, with many finding the lyrics' message positive.
+"You Learn" received positive reviews from music critics, with many finding the lyrics' message positive.
 Stephen Thomas Erlewine, of AllMusic, highlighted it as an album standout, but separately gave the song two and a half of five stars.
 Larry Flick from Billboard felt that "this could easily become Morissette's crowning hit, with its shrewdly R&B-flavoured shuffle beat and sugar-coated guitar scratching—not to mention its instantly hummable, almost anthemic chorus."
 A reviewer for CultureFusion wrote, of the song, "It highlights the album fairly well, creating a mood of 'pissed but positive.'
 I guess it could be more 'devil may care' but that's not the point.
 It's another great track and was well worth the single status.
 Glad it's still popular!"
 Music Week gave it four of five, describing it as a "mellower, more mainstream single".
 John Murphy, of MusicOMH, wrote, "'You Oughta Know' and 'You Learn' have a lightness of touch that nicely balance[s] the darkness of the subject matter.'"
 A reviewer for PopStasche wrote "After 'Right [t]hrough You' and 'Forgiven' display the vocal talent at hand, we're graced with the wonder of 'You Learn.'
 It provides a break from the fiery frustration yet still proves to have soul through its repetition and humility.
 There it goes again with its iconic beauty and all."